A non-Archimedean theory of complex spaces and the cscK problem: Semivaluations on a complex space

 commutes.
 This means that we can find a finite number of homogeneous polynomials $f_1, \dotsc, f_k\in \mathcal O_X(V)[t_1, \dotsc, t_{N+1}]$ that cut-out $Y|_V\doteq \pi^{-1}(V)$, for some $V$ open neighborhood of $p$.
 Taking the germ of the coefficient of $f_i$ at $p$ we get $f_1, \dotsc, f_k\in \OXp[t_1, \dotsc, t_{N+1}]$, which defines a subvariety $Y_p$ of $\mathds P^N_{\OXp}\cong \spec \OXp\times_{\spec \mathds C}\mathds P^{N}_{\mathds C}$ and hence we get a projective morphism $\pi_p\colon Y_p\to \spec\OXp$ given by the diagram

 where $j$ is the inclusion.

-To analytify a projective morphism over $\spec \OXp$ the strategy is the same, see \cite{jonsson_mustaţă_2014}.
+To analytify a projective morphism over $\spec \OXp$ the strategy is the same, see for instance \cite{jonsson_mustaţă_2014}.
 It is clear how the correspondence of the objects induce a correspondence on the morphisms.
-For more details see and \cite{bingener}.
+For more details see \cite{bingener}.

-\end{proof} Apart from the usual correspondence of sheaves, one important property of this `GAGA' theorem is the following dimension compatibility result: \begin{prop} Let $U\subseteq X$ be an open set, and let $p\in U\subseteq X$, $Z$ a complex analytic space that is projective over $U$, and $q\in Z$ in the fiber of $p$.
-Then the dimension at $q$ of the germ of $Z$ over $p$ is equal to the dimension of $Z$. \end{prop} \begin{proof} See \cite[Theorem~2.8]{bingener}. \end{proof}
+\end{proof} Apart from the usual correspondence of sheaves, one important property of this `GAGA' theorem is the following dimension compatibility result: \begin{prop} Let $S\subseteq X$ be a Stein open set, and let $p\in S\subseteq X$, $Z$ a complex analytic space that is projective over $S$.
+Then, the dimension of the germ of $Z$ over $p$ seen as a $\OXp$-scheme, $Z_p$, is equal to the dimension of $Z$. \end{prop} \begin{proof} Apply \cite[Aussage~2.8]{bingener} for $K=p$. \end{proof}

 Given a projective morphism $\varphi\colon Y\to X$ we say the \emph{localization of $\varphi$ at $p$} is its isomorphism class on the category of the projective morphisms over the germ of $X$ at $p$.